Cheap Wall Decor and Wall Art

 How to decorate your walls on a budget.
 I listed some of my favorite places to find free and cheap art for your walls and how to have large art printed inexpensively.

-I get asked alot about finding affordable art/wall decor for your home (mainly by my mom).
-I really do not appreciate art as much as I should and therefore I’m not one to spend alot of money on it for my home.
+I get asked quite a bit about finding affordable art/wall decor for your home (mainly by my mom).
+I really do not appreciate art as much as I should and therefore I’m not one to spend tons of money on it for my home.

 I always have the hardest time finding something that I love enough to be committed to it for a long time.
 Make sense?

 So I started getting creative with my wall decor and now I feel that whatever gets put on my walls has meaning to it.
 I’m finding myself loving it more than when I find a mass produced piece of art at a large store.

 If you have been following me for any length of time, you probably have seen some of these tricks.
 I guess you can consider this a round up post in a way.

 And don’t forget that post I forgot about??

 (This post contains affiliate links.
 You can see my disclosure policy here)

 Wall Art On Etsy

 Etsy is becoming my go to for art.
 There is so much good art on Etsy.
 I recently found this shop that has a ton of art and what I love the most is you an purchase sets.
 Like this one.
 If creating a gallery wall is something that intimidates you, this will make it so much easier to find art that all coordinates.